-Environmental Scan Issues: Key Strategies and Implementation (Identifying Risks) Risk and Operating Implications (Assessing Risk) Strategy for Mitigating Risk (Taking Action on Risk) amendments continue to impact caseload; cross appointment and collaboration with other tribunals (PEHT, OCOT etc.), construction sector activity, increase in inter and intra union disputes.
-Legal Compliance Risk Stakeholder Satisfaction/Public Perception Service levels and OPS Service Directive jeopardized.
+Strategic Plan Implementation and Risk Asses sment Environmental Scan Issues: Key Strategies and Implementation (Identifying Risks) Risk and Operating Implications (Assessing Risk) Strategy for Mitigating Risk (Taking Action on Risk) Caseload Pressures: ESA and OHSA amendments, plus new legislation (School Board Collective Bargaining Act and possible College of Trades amendments)continue to impact caseload; cross appointment and collaboration with other tribunals (PEHT, ERC, OCOT etc.), construction sector activity, increase in inter and intra union disputes.
+Service Delivery and Operational Risk Legal Compliance Risk Stakeholder Satisfaction/Public Perception Risk People/HR Risk Service levels and OPS Service Directive jeopardized.
 Performance measures may not be met.
 Case disposition times and statutory mandate impacted.
 Institutional responsiveness impacted.
 Possible Client dissatisfaction.
 Modern case management strategy in place to deliver timely, cost effective solutions to parties.
 Expanded adjudicator case management and mediation, increase in use of electronic or written hearings (where appropriate), enhanced use of consultation power.
 Resources constantly reallocated to balance real and anticipated case/policy/and program pressures.
 Recruitment underway for VCs and succession plans being implemented to fill service gaps and organizational needs.
 The Board's intention is to seek exemption from the Ministry to minimize potential impacts.
-Ongoing review of Board's Management structure and staffing mix to more effectively manage change and resources Financial Risk Stakeholder Satisfaction Legal Risk (compliance with corporate/legislative obligations) Administrative and operational efficiencies not realized; future organizational changes on hold.
+Ongoing review of Board's Management structure and staffing mix to more effectively manage change and resources Expenditure controls and constraints Financial Risk Stakeholder Satisfaction Legal Risk (compliance with corporate/legislative obligations) Administrative and operational efficiencies not realized; future organizational changes on hold.
 Reduced ability to meet corporate (AODA, FLS, Diversity, Green) targets and objectives.
 Ability to attract and keep experienced adjudicators compromised.
 Ability to maintain the newly implemented case management system depends on maintaing funding from Cluster and Ministry.
-Fiscal strategies reviewed quarterly and contingency offsets identified to safeguard statutory and program priorities and create savings Follow objectives to maximize service with minimum business cost - travel audits, travel policy, alternative service delivery models etc. Leverage Ministry and corporate resources to meet targets and objectives.
-New technology requirements Technology Risk Will not be able to complete or correct new technology in order to everage new technology to improve operations; may impact statutory mandate; client expectations for speed and efficiency not met; , lack of reporting capabilities impacts transparency and reporting capabilities.
+Fiscal strategies reviewed quarterly and contingency offsets identified to safeguard statutory and program priorities and create savings Follow objectives to maximize service with minimum business cost - travel audits, travel policy, alternative service delivery models etc. Senior management of OLRB to discuss renumeration of OIC's with MOL senior management and other government regulators.
+Leverage Ministry and corporate resources to meet targets and objectives.
+New technology requirements Technology Risk Will not be able to complete or correct new technology in order to leverage new technology to improve operations; may impact statutory mandate; client expectations for speed and efficiency not met, lack of reporting capabilities impacts transparency and reporting capabilities.
 Work underway with Cluster to add e-filing to the new case management system capability and continue improvements and fixes which are ongoing.
-Maximization of current technologies Difficulty in the recruitment and retention of Vice-Chairs (one full-time position currently open for recruitment).
+Maximization of current technologies Difficulty in the recruitment and retention of Vice-Chairs.
 Uncertainty regarding renewal of appointees who have reached the 10-year maximum appointment period.
 People risk Will affect case disposition times if unable to hire effectively.
 Potential loss of institutional memory.
 New (junior) appointees may require longer training times than more senior or experienced hires.
 Appointments may not live up to the expectations of the parties.
 The increasing length of time in processing recommendations for appointments impairs the Board's ability to nimbly manage its resources to adjusting needs and demands.
-The recruitment of 1 new Vice-Chair (possibly part-time) to be completed by early 2015.
+The salary freeze since 2009 significantly impacts our ability to recruit and especially to retain Vice-Chairs.
 The Board will recommend the extension of the terms of most if not all of its senior Vice-chairs.
-The recruitment of 5 Mediators for field services will need to take place in early 2015 to ensure sufficient coverage for the caseloads within field services.
-There are presently 5 vacant positions within field services with the potential of an additional 4 vacancies in the 2015-16 fiscal.
-Recruitment will be prioritized for field service positions.
+Senior management of OLRB to discuss renumeration of OIC's with MOL senior management and other government regulators.